calogica/dbt-expectations/README.md

                             # Using decimal/numeric without scale might result in unexpected behaviour with Snowflake where scale
                             # defaults to 0 resulting in values being rounded)
       strictly: false # (Optional.
 Default is 'false'.
 Adds an 'or equal to' to the comparison operator for min/max)
-      allow_ties: true # (Optional.
+      ties_okay: true # (Optional.
 Default is 'false'.
 If true, the expectation will succeed if values outside
                        # the designated set are as common (but not more common) than designated values)
 ```